vitiral/artifact/README.md

 # rst: requirements as easy as abc
-**rst** is a requirements tracking tool made for developers and stands for "Requirements, Specifications and Tests". **rst** is pronounced "wrist"
+**rst** is a requirements tracking tool made for developers.
+It is an acronym for "Requirements, Specifications and Tests". **rst** is pronounced like "wrist"

 ## Tutorial
-Once installed call `rst -h` and see the help message. `rst tutorial` will start the interactive tutorial.
+Once installed run `rst -h` on the cmdline to view the help message. `rst tutorial` will start the interactive tutorial.

 ## Purpose
 Requirements and design-documentation are probably the most important components of